Skip to content

 • Place under the broiler on high heat for 3 to 4 minutes or until the cheese is melted and browned.

-• Slice the sandwich and garnish optionally with chopped parsley.
+• Slice the sandwich and garnish optionally with chopped fresh parsley.

 Notes

-• Make-Ahead: This sandwich is meant to be eaten as soon as it comes out of the broiler, but it can be reheated very easily.
+Make-Ahead: This sandwich is meant to be eaten as soon as it comes out of the broiler, but it can be reheated easily.

-• Since artisan bread has large slices you will most likely have to cook this in batches.
+Since artisan bread has large slices, you will likely have to cook them in batches.

 Nutrition